heptarch/heptarch.github.io/drafts/rbl2.md

 the mixture will be similar but the proportions will change.
-Rather than build out labs from the get-go, I suspect it is better to develop a tight-knit *core team* of researchers with overlapping but complementary areas of expertise, exemplary openness to new ideas, synergy up the wazoo, and the ability to make a killer slide deck.
+Rather than build out labs from the get-go, I suspect it is better to develop a tight-knit *core team* of researchers with overlapping but complementary areas of expertise, exemplary synergy and openness to new ideas, and the ability to make a killer slide deck, i.e. to explain themselves clearly.
 Each researcher will have their primary domain, but will be radically attentive to the possibilities of overlap, particularly in some secondary domains.